janosh/pymatgen-2-paper/paper/main.typ

 = Challenges and Solutions

+#figure(
+  image("figs/pr-since-1st.svg"),
+  caption: [Pull requests per contributor since their first contribution.], )

+#figure(
+  image("figs/active-contributors-colored.svg"),
+  caption: [Active contributors to #pmg over time.],
+)

+#figure(
+  image("figs/pr_contributors_worldmap.svg"),
+  caption: [Geographic distribution of #pmg pull request contributors.], )

 Key challenges in #pmg's development:

 + Code Maintenance: Implemented comprehensive unit testing and continuous integration @ong_python_2013
+#SK[Just noting, as an external user/contributor, something I would find insightful as a reader would be hearing about the need/workload for dedicated maintainers, and how this can be minimised (but I guess can never be avoided)]
 + Performance: Optimized critical paths and used compiled languages for key sections
 + Documentation: Adopted auto-documentation tools and prioritized documentation contributions
 + Compatibility: Implemented cross-platform testing and version management